GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-2.md

   public.
 (We may revisit this when we can rely on the new module system in Java 11 or later.)

+- If you absolutely must create public classes that clients should not depend on, one of the superpackages that contains these classes should be named `internal`.
+  For example, `com.foo.utilities.internal.xml`.

 <b id="item15">1</b> Bloch, Joshua.
 "Item 15: Minimize the accessibility of classes and members."
 Effective Java, 3rd Edition.
 Boston: Addison-Wesley, 2018. p.
 73[↩](#a1)